Complete a 3 Question Survey and Earn a re:Post Badge

 Short description

-An Application Load Balancer allows you to create a listener with rules that forward requests to target groups based on the URL.
+You can use an Application Load Balancer to create a listener with rules that forward requests to target groups based on the URL.
 The path pattern rules apply only to the path of the URL and not to the query parameters of the URL.
-For more information on path patterns, see Path conditions.
+For more information about path patterns, see Path conditions.

-Note: This feature isn't available for other load balancer types, including Classic Load Balancer, Network Load Balancer, or Gateway Load Balancer.
+Note: This feature isn't supported for Classic Load Balancer, Network Load Balancer, or Gateway Load Balancer.

 To establish path-based routing on your Application Load Balancer, complete these steps: